simplex-chat/simplexmq/rfcs/2023-06-08-resync-ratchets.md

 - Return updated `ConnectionStats` to client.

 > On `RRESYNC` events chat should create chat item, and reset connection verification.
-> Parameterized `RRESYNC` allows to distinguish: start and end of re-synchronization for initiating party; chat item direction - `RRESYNC RRStarted` is snd, `RRESYNC RRAgreed` and `RRESYNC RRComplete` are rcv (`RRESYNC RRAgreed` chat item could be omitted).
+> Parameterized `RRESYNC` allows to distinguish: start and end of re-synchronization for initiating party; chat item direction - `RRESYNC RRStarted` is snd, `RRESYNC RRAgreedSnd/Rcv` and `RRESYNC RRComplete` are rcv (`RRESYNC RRAgreedSnd/Rcv` chat item could be omitted).

 AgentRatchetKey is a new message on the level of AgentMsgEnvelope - encrypted with queue level e2e encryption, but not with connection level e2e encryption (since ratchet de-synchronized).